14thibea/megamix/doc/getting_started.rst

 The main idea of clustering algorithms is to create groups by gathering points that are close to each other.

-A cluster will have three main parameters:
+A cluster has three main parameters:

 * A mean : the mean of all the points that belong to the cluster
 * A weight : the number of points that belong to the cluster
-* A covariance (except for K-means) : an matrix which specifies the form of the cluster
+* A covariance (except for K-means) : a matrix which specifies the form of the cluster

 .. figure:: example_theory.png
     :width: 400px